sync-different/alt-core/README.md

 Step 3 - Check out the discussion board to understand the roadmap and ideas WIP <a href="https://github.com/orgs/sync-different/discussions">discussions</a>

-Step 4 - Join the discord community to chat live with team
+Step 4 - Join the discord community to chat live with team <a href="https://discord.com/invite/Gjw9sqYuUY">join discord</a>

 ## repo structure